adobe/aem-contrib-wcm-components/react/react-core-spa/README.md

  - SpaBreadcrumb (v2)
  - SpaButton (V1)
  - SpaList (V2)
+ - SpaTeaser (V1)
+ - SpaTitle (V2)
+ - SpaNavigation (V1)
+ - SpaLanguageLanguage (V1)

 ## how does this help me??

-Please check the github source folder ( react maven sub module ) on how this all works together You leverage these classes by importing them and then exposing them using MapTo.
+Please check the github source folder ( react maven sub module ) on how this all works together.
+You leverage these classes by importing them and then exposing them using MapTo.
 Example provided in react-spacomponents-example-project >  in mapping.js.